Learn more about our Creative Studio CA+ and how you can work with us to drive great, effective advertising results.

 Our Quantitative Creative Testing framework is based on 5 phases:

 Whenever we start a new client, we begin by evaluating the ads of their top competitors.
 Why?
 The success rate of new creative is 5%.
 We recommend that you study your competitor’s ads to see what they are doing.
 If they are spending a lot on a concept that you are not, it is logical to assume they have the same 5% success rate and they have identified a winner, so you should “borrow and customize” the concept.

 Following this process will provide you an endless supply of “tested” concepts ready for you to customize.

 HOWEVER, we have found that it really matters who is doing the evaluation.
-UA managers are typically not good at creative analysis and creative staff is usually not good at analytics.
+UA managers are typically not good at creative analysis and creative staff are usually not good at analytics.
 The ideal person would have both quantitative & creative skills, or you will review in a cross-functional team.
 The objective is to reject as few ideas as possible, so you can radically increase your creative vocabulary and testing harness.

 To assist in your evaluation, we recommend evaluating Facebook ad spying tools: Adsviser2.0, Social Ad Scout, PowerAdSpy, Connect Explore, SocialPeta, AdSpy, AdSwiper, etc.

 If you think of each of your ads as a landing page, your objective should be to break down each ad into pieces.
 Test each piece to determine its value and financial contribution.
 Once you know which ad is the primary performance driver, you can leverage those learnings to keep your best concepts alive indefinitely.

 Here are some of the elements we like to test: